pingcap/docs/tiup/tiup-component-cluster-stop.md

 ### -N, --node

-- Specifies the nodes to be restarted.
+- Specifies the nodes to be stoped.
 The value of this option is a comma-separated list of node IDs.
 You can get the node IDs from the first column of the [cluster status table](/tiup/tiup-component-cluster-display.md) returned by the `tiup cluster display` command.
 - Data type: `STRING`
 - Default: [].
 If this option is not specified in the command, the command stops all the nodes.